 Hypnotic Holiday Survival Tips • Morgan Yakus

 You all know about my love for neuroplacticity, and the profound ability each of us have to shift our beliefs, patterns, and blocks.
-Bicoastal hypnotist Morgan Yakus, who you first met earlier this here, is my go-to hypnotist.
+Bicoastal hypnotist Morgan Yakus, who you first met earlier here, is my go-to hypnotist.
 I refer MANY of my clients to work with her when I detect that they are in need of shifting some very important patterns blocking their manifestations.
 I'm overjoyed today that Morgan has offered to share some generous hypnotic tips that we can all implement during this holiday season.
 Whether it's navigating tense family dynamics, or lowering the volume on social anxiety before parties, these tips are incredible to have in your back pocket.
 Thank you Morgan.

 M | We spend a lot of time telling our brains what we can't or shouldn't do, and create negative scenarios.
 Thoughts create chemicals in the body, which then have physical manifestations.
 When creating negative thoughts, images and feelings we instruct our brain to carry out negative actions.
 You can use that same skill for good.
 You are actually in control and when you talk to yourself in a positive way, you can create positive outcomes in your mind.
 The brain will start to work towards the state you desire.
 By having positive thoughts, visuals and feelings you can show your mind what you would like to create in any situation and the body can follow.